xhyan-zjut/AAE6102-Assignment-2-YAN-Xinhao/README.md

 Model: ChatGPT o4-mini
 ```

 Low Earth Orbit (LEO) satellites, operating at altitudes between roughly 500 km and 2 000 km, are becoming increasingly popular as platforms for broadband communication (e.g., Starlink, OneWeb).
 Their relative proximity to Earth offers low-latency, high-capacity data links, but it also creates unique hurdles when these satellites are leveraged for positioning, navigation, and timing (PNT) services.
 Below, we examine the primary difficulties of repurposing LEO communication constellations for GNSS-style navigation.

 ### 1. Rapid Orbital Dynamics and Doppler Effects

-High angular velocity
+#### High angular velocity
 A typical LEO satellite completes one orbit in about 90–120 minutes, translating to angular rates of several degrees per minute as seen from a ground receiver.
 By contrast, Medium Earth Orbit (MEO) GNSS satellites move more slowly across the sky.

 Rapid motion leads to

-Large Doppler shifts (±50 kHz or more at L-band) that fluctuate quickly.
+Large Doppler shifts (±50 kHz or more at L-band) that fluctuate quickly
 Short-lived satellite visibility windows (often 8–12 minutes per pass), requiring fast acquisition and tracking.

-Frequent handovers
+#### Frequent handovers
 Receivers must seamlessly switch lock from one satellite to the next far more often than with MEO GNSS.
 Handovers impose tight timing and synchronization requirements on both the space and user segments.

 ### 2. Precise Satellite Orbit and Clock Determination

-Orbit accuracy
+#### Orbit accuracy
 High-accuracy positioning demands real-time knowledge of each satellite’s orbit to within decimeters.
 LEO communication fleets typically optimize their on-board telemetry for network routing and beam pointing, not centimeter-level orbit determination.
 Achieving GNSS-grade orbits requires

 Additional on-board GNSS receivers (often dual-frequency) or ground-based tracking.
 Frequent upload of precise ephemerides to each satellite.

-Clock stability
+#### Clock stability
 Civil GNSS satellites carry ultra-stable atomic clocks.
 Communication LEOs, in contrast, usually employ less stable rubidium or crystal oscillators.
 Poor on-board clock stability translates directly into pseudorange errors unless

 High-rate clock corrections are uplinked continuously.